soltauryan/Portfolio/README.md

 ### How should you navigate my portfolio?

 My portfolio is split out by skill/technologies that are frequently used in data science.
 I provided some of my favorites below.
-Each folder has a markdown explaining my thoughts and important details on the topic within.
+Each folder has a markdown explaining pertinent information, links to related topics, and are my reference point for when I build these models.

-**Favorites:**
+**My Highlights:**

 * Pass
 * Pass
 * Pass

 ### 🔍 **What I Do:**